MonetDB/MonetDB-old/clients/iotapi/documentation/websockets_api.rst

 read
 ----

 Response message for a read query.
 Contains the reconstructed tuples listening.
-The tuples are listened in the say they are inserted in the RESTful webserver.
+The tuples are listened in the say they are inserted in the RESTful Webserver.
 If a column has a null value, the JSON's :code:`null` value will be listened.
 A possible query result for the above stream:

 .. code-block:: json